 \section{Introduction}

 The systematic construction of physically meaningful charges associated with gauge symmetries can be achieved through the analysis of \emph{asymptotic symmetries}.
-Conserved charges play a central r\^ole in probing the dynamics of any theory.
+Conserved charges play a central role in probing the dynamics of any theory.
 A general framework to identify symmetries and their associated conserved quantities in generic spacetimes consists of specifying appropriate boundary conditions in an asymptotic region.
-In Yang-Mills theories, these charges reproduce electric and magnetic charges, while in General Relativity they provide well-defined notions of energy and momentum \cite{Barnich:2001jy}, thus yielding physically relevant observables.
+In Yang–Mills theories, these charges reproduce electric and magnetic charges, while in general relativity they provide well-defined notions of energy and momentum \cite{Barnich:2001jy}, thereby yielding physically relevant observables.
 Such charges are formulated as surface integrals evaluated on the boundaries of spacetime and depend crucially on the chosen boundary conditions.
 Consequently, a physical theory is characterized not only by its action and bulk equations of motion, but also by the admissible boundary conditions, which determine the spectrum of observables, thermodynamic properties, and stability \cite{Barnich:2007bf}.
 Boundary conditions therefore serve as the interface between the mathematical structure of gravity and physical reality, enabling the meaningful study of phenomena ranging from black holes to cosmology and quantum gravity.

-For three-dimensional anti de-Sitter (AdS) gravity, Brown and Henneaux \cite{Brown:1986nw} showed that under a class of boundary conditions that includes the BTZ black hole \cite{Banados:1992wn}, the asymptotic symmetry algebra consists of two copies of the Virasoro algebra with non-trivial central extensions.
+For three-dimensional anti-de Sitter (AdS) gravity, Brown and Henneaux \cite{Brown:1986nw} showed that under a class of boundary conditions that includes the Ba{\~n}ados-Teitelboim-Zanelli (BTZ) black hole \cite{Banados:1992wn}, the asymptotic symmetry algebra consists of two copies of the Virasoro algebra with non-trivial central extensions.
 These central charges famously allow for a microscopic derivation of the BTZ black hole entropy \cite{Strominger:1997eq}.
 This structure imposes strong constraints on the possible dual descriptions and supports the conjecture that a two-dimensional Conformal Field Theory (CFT) resides on the boundary of AdS.

 More broadly, the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} provides a non-perturbative framework for defining quantum gravity.
 Extending this paradigm to asymptotically locally de Sitter spacetimes or asymptotically flat spacetimes through a controlled limiting procedure offers a promising route toward understanding the quantum nature of the universe we inhabit.